Bosporus Walk - Part 4

 We lose height after Albuleşti as we see a disadvantage of dirt roads, they become impassable in bad weather.

-We then change Comune, leaving Dumbrava and entering Argetoaia.
+We then change Comune as we leave Dumbrava and enter Argetoaia.

 This lady is carrying water.
 Note the street light on the leaning pole.
 Nearly everybody has electricity.

 We are now in Piria, which has a bar.

 And a busy moment outside the village shop in Valea lui Pătru.

 A village football ground, also in Valea lui Pătru.

 And everywhere in this area, interesting rural homes.